jeanvirieux/TOMOTV_PL/README.md

 # TOMOTV_PL
-First Arrival Delayed Time Tomography tomoTV
+First Arrival Delayed Time Tomography
+# tomoTV_PL (for Tarantola and Valette as well as Podvin and Lecomte)
-By Jean Virieux
+- By Jean Virieux
-Version 0.00
+- Version 0.00
-Winter 2015
+- Winter 2015

-Contribution of Ortensia Amoroso, Stéphanie Gauthier, Jean-Luc Got, Jenny Jacques, Diana Latorre, Vadim Monteiller, Stéphane Operto, Céline Ravaut, Tiziana Vanorio,.
+Contribution of Ortensia Amoroso, Stéphanie Gauthier, Jean-Luc Got, Jenny Jacques, Diana Latorre, Vadim Monteiller, Stéphane Operto, Céline Ravaut, Tiziana Vanorio and many others.

 - CAUTION A: files are different from the previous TLR3 software (conversion program is provided as it is for helping you transforming TLR3 input files into tomoTV files).
 - CAUTION B: this software has not yet the double difference feature developed in the original tomoTV code of Monteiller …
-- CAUTION C: quantities are following units of System International (be aware)
+- CAUTION C: quantities are following units of System International (be aware!)

 # General purpose